 Strategic frameworks are the structure you need.
 However, there are literally hundreds of strategy frameworks out there, ranging from simple to extremely complicated.
 This makes choosing the best strategy frameworks for your organization a time-consuming challenge.

-5 of the best strategy frameworks
+The 5 strategy frameworks

 - McKinsey’s Strategic Horizons